zouyajing/PhD_document_for_navlab/Qualysis.md

   We can use the [motion_capture_driver]((https://github.com/KumarRobotics/motion_capture_system)) provided by Kumar Robotics.

-  Please modify the line 6 in [qualysis.launch](https://github.com/KumarRobotics/motion_capture_system/blob/master/mocap_qualisys/launch/qualisys.launch).
+  Please modify the line 6 in [qualysis.launch](https://github.com/KumarRobotics/motion_capture_system/blob/master/mocap_qualisys/launch/qualisys.launch).The server address is the address of the computer where you installed QTM.

-  You can get the server address by ipconfig. `10.11.229.233` is the what you want.
+  You can get the address by ipconfig. `10.11.229.233` is the what you want.

   ![IP](https://github.com/zouyajing/PhD_document_for_navlab/blob/main/imgs/ip.png)